The longer we micro-farm in our backyard, the happier we are and the more we eat fresh, healthy and less-processed foods.

 Sustainable Living Is Possible

-- We Eat Healthier - The longer we micro-farm in our back yard the happier we are and we eat more fresh healthy, less processed foods.
+- We eat healthier: The longer we micro-farm in our backyard, the happier we are and the more we eat fresh, healthy and less-processed foods.

-Sustainable micro-farming in your own backyard doesn't have to be a dream—it is possible if you put your mind to it and a whole lot of fun.
+Sustainable micro-farming in your own backyard doesn't have to be a dream—it is possible if you put your mind to it.
+It's also a whole lot of fun.

 Myths About Sustainable Living